 If you find yourself going off-topic during a conversation, take a deep breath and try to refocus on the issue at hand.
 You might need to restate the problem or clarify your position in order to get back on track.

 Try to listen carefully to the other person’s perspective and avoid making assumptions about their intentions or motivations.
-By staying focused on the topic and maintaining open and respectful communication, you will be making the best effort in creating a healthy balance of power and building stronger, more harmonious relationships.
+By staying focused on the topic and maintaining open and respectful communication, you will be making the best effort to create a healthy balance of power and build stronger, more harmonious relationships.

 8. Practice Self-Care